 The default collection name and the widget prefix can be set in the preferences of the add-on.

 (This will not change the name of any existing widgets or collection,

 only ones that are created after you change the setting.)

-The UI will display most of the useful camera settings.
-I will only explain the added features here, for more information check out the Cameras.
+The panel will display the most used camera settings.
+Only the added features will be explain here, for more information refer to the Камеры (Cameras) section.

 - Focal Distance/F-Stop/Focal Length